andrey-08/andrey-08/README.md

 ### Hi👋, My name is Andrey Sequeira Ruiz and this is my portfolio.
 - I'm from Upala, Alajuela, Costa Rica.
 - I'm about to finish my career on Electronic Engineering at Tecnológico de Costa Rica.
-- I'm currently learning about Embedded Systems programming and I'm constantly learning about C programming and others lenguaje.
+- I'm currently learning about Embedded Systems programming and I'm constantly learning about C programming and others lenguajes.

 <!---
 andrey-08/andrey-08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.